Elite50/slate/source/includes/_profile-object.md

 PoliticalOrientationScores | PoliticalOrientationScore | A numeric value of the intensity of political orientation
  | PoliticalOrientationScoreLabel | A text value of the way a profile is politically oriented
-Religions | Religion | The religion of the profile SocialEngages | SocialEngageOrganization | The organization that the profile engaged on social media
- | SocialEngageWhen | The datetime when the profile engaged the organization on social media
- | SocialEngageService | The service that the profile used to engage the organization
- | SocialEngageEngages | The specific account on social media that the profile engaged
-SocialShares | SocialShareOrganization | The organization whose content the profile shared on social media
- | SocialShareWhen | The datetime when the profile shared the content on social media
- | SocialShareService | The service that the profile shared content on
- | SocialShareURL | The URL of the content that the profile shared
- | SocialShareTitle | The title of content that the profile shared
-StateVoterRegistrations | StateRegisteredVoter | A flag indicating whether or not the profile is a registered voter
- | StateVoterID | The state voter ID of the profile
- | CountyVoterID | The county voter ID of the profile
- | OriginalVoterRegistrationDate | The original date the profile registered as a voter
- | LatestVoterRegistrationDate | The latest date the profile registered to vote
- | VoterRegistrationParty | The party that the profile is registered to vote as
-Students | Student | A flag indicating whether or not the profile is a student Submissions | SubmissionOrganization | The organization whose form was submitted
- | SubmissionWhen | The datetime when the form was submitted
- | SubmissionForm | The form that was submitted
- | SubmissionFormType | The specific type of form that was submitted
- | SubmissionFormSubTypes | An array of sub-types that the form belongs to
- | SubmissionResponses | An array of question and answers objects that represent all the fields in the submission
-ThirdPartySubmissions | ThirdPartySubmissionOrganization | The organization whose form was submitted
- | ThirdPartySubmissionWhen | The datetime that the submission occurred
- | ThirdPartySubmissionURL | The URL that the third party form was submitted on
- | ThirdPartySubmissionResponses | An array of question and answers objects, each representing a field in the submitted form
-Twitters | TwitterID | The account ID of the Twitter account associated with the profile
- | TwitterURL | The URL to the Twitter account page
-Veterans | Veteran | A flag indicating whether or not the profile is a veteran VideoPlays | VideoPlayOrganization | The organization whose web page embedded the video played
+Religions | Religion | The religion of the profile Students | Student | A flag indicating whether or not the profile is a student Veterans | Veteran | A flag indicating whether or not the profile is a veteran Votes | VotedWhen | The year that the vote was cast
- | VideoPlayWhen | The datetime that the video was played
- | VideoPlayService | The service that the video was uploaded to
- | VideoPlayTitle | The title of the video played
- | VideoPlayURL | The URL of the video played
- | VideoPlayStarted | The starting timestamp of the video
- | VideoPlayStopped | The timestamp when the profile stopped watching the video
- | VideoPlayDuration | The total duration of the video in seconds
- | VideoPlayFinished | A flag indicating whether or not the profile finished the video
-VoterRegistrationInteractions | VoterRegistrationInteractionOrganization | The organization that registered the voter
- | VoterRegistrationInteractionWhen | The datetime that the profile was registered to vote
- | VoterRegistrationInteractionParty | The political party that the profile was registered to vote for
- | VoterRegistrationInteractionType | The type of voter registration that the profile filled out
- | VoterRegistrationInteractionPetitionType | The petition type that the profile signed before they were registered to vote
- | VoterRegistrationInteractionLocation | The name of the location or event that the voter registration was filled out at
- | VoterRegistrationInteractionLocationType | The type of location that the voter registration was filled out at
- | VoterRegistrationInteractionTurnedIn | The date that the organization turned in the registration form to the state
- | VoterRegistrationInteractionLead | The collection lead for the voter registration
- | VoterRegistrationInteractionNonStafferCollector | The collector who collected the registration form if not done by the lead
- | VoterRegistrationInteractionRole | The role of the collector
-Votes | VotedWhen | The year that the vote was cast
  | VotedElection | The election type that the profile voted in
  | VotedRegion | The region that the election was held in